 Additionally, it’s important to note that data enables marketers to determine the exact moment a message is most relevant to a customer or subscriber.

-People receive between 300 and 3,000 marketing messages a day, but can only retain a maximum of three.
+Each day, people get between 300 and 3,000 marketing messages but are only able to retain three at most.
 Therefore, if you’re not offering personalized and customized content at the most vital and receptive times for your audience, you end up wasting valuable data and opportunities to shine.

 With database marketing, you’re also able to: